Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 There are no data on the presence of sebelipase alfa in human milk, the effects on the breastfed infant, or the effects on milk production.
 It is not known if sebelipase alfa is present in animal milk.
 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Kanuma and any potential adverse effects on the breastfed infant from sebelipase alfa or from the underlying maternal condition.

 Safety and effectiveness of Kanuma have been established in pediatric patients aged 1 month and older.
 Clinical trials with Kanuma were conducted in 56 pediatric patients (range 1 month to <18 years old) [see Clinical Studies (14)].

 Clinical trials of Kanuma did not include any patients aged 65 years old and older.
 It is not known whether they respond differently than younger patients.

-Kanuma is supplied as a sterile, preservative-free, non-pyrogenic aqueous solution in single-use vials for intravenous infusion.
+Kanuma (sebelipase alfa) injection is supplied as a sterile, preservative-free, non-pyrogenic clear to slightly opalescent, colorless to slightly colored aqueous solution in single-dose vials for intravenous infusion.
 Each vial contains sebelipase alfa 20 mg/10 mL.
 Each mL of solution contains sebelipase alfa (2 mg), citric acid monohydrate (1.57 mg), Human Serum Albumin (10 mg), and trisodium citrate dihydrate (13.7 mg) at pH 5.9.